-The Terminal server allows a remote computer to take complete control of the Windows 2003 server’s desktop.
+The Terminal server allows a remote computer to take complete control of the Windows 2012 server’s desktop.
 Everything that you would normally see on the server’s screen is sent over the network to another computer.
 The Terminal server is already pre-configured to allow a Remote Desktop connection and requires no further setup.
-Note that the Remote Desktops administrative tool on the Windows XP workstation was installed by AdminPak.
+Note that the Remote Desktops administrative tool on the Windows 10 workstation was installed by AdminPak.

-On the Windows 2003 server:
+On the Windows 2012 server:

-Open Start->Manage Your Server->Add or remove a role and select Terminal server.
+Open Server Manager->Add or remove a role and select Terminal server.
 (Note that the machine will reboot after the Terminal server is installed.)

-On the Windows XP workstation:
+On the Windows 10 workstation:

-Open Start->Control Panel->Administrative Tools->Remote Desktops.
+Download the Remote desktop App from Microsoft store (free).

 Right-click on Remote Desktops in the left panel and select Add New Connection.